alzhahir/bigbang/README.md

 # Big Bang

-This program determines if a number is divisible by 3, 5, or both.
+This program determines if a number from 1 to 100 is divisible by 3, 5, or both.

 ## Installation & Execution